We now welcome all bids to organize the #ISBNPA2026 meeting.

 In 2024 the conference will take place in Omaha, US, in 2025 in Auckland, New Zealand.

-As the annual meeting rotates between continents, bids from other countries than the ones in Europe are preferable for the 2026 meeting, but we will consider any proposed location.
+As the annual meeting rotates between continents, bids from Europe or Aftica are preferable for the 2026 meeting, but we will consider any proposed location.

-The bids should be prepared until June 30, 2023.
+The bids should be prepared until September 30, 2023 (updated deadline).
 The decision will be made during the until the end of 2023.
 ISBNPA is prepared to support you in the preparation of the bid (see text below for more information).

 1. The local organizers are expected to: